Finding the Dancer’s Voice: An Interview with Gracefool Collective

 DR: So let’s say that the end of the world slows down, that we actually re-emerge from this crisis and things get back on track in whatever way.
 What will happen in the week that we spend together in terms of developing the idea?

 RF: One of the first tasks that we did in the early days of This Is Not a Wedding was basically, providing space for everyone to free-speak on the ideas.
 Every day people would record five minutes of them talking about weddings and just let them meander.
-Then we would go back, listen to everyone’s and we would, again, free-write things like, coming together and apart – which of course actually is a big thing in the piece, the coming together and apart.
+Then we would go back, listen to everyone’s and we would, again, free-write things like, coming together and apart – which of course actually is a big thing in the piece, the ‘coming together and apart’.
 I would imagine that we start with things quite as free as that because we work a lot on the notion that if it’s going on in our minds, it comes out in our bodies.
 A lot of the work, as Kate said, is about these interpersonal relationships as well.
-Our work often looks at the abusive hierarchies or the structures imposed upon us and the fact that this might change that, so I’d be interested in how people play together, how they meet, how they come together, how they express something which can be quite – your own mortality is not something you necessarily discuss with strangers, how can we create lightness about that?
+Our work often looks at the absurdities of hierarchies or the structures imposed upon us and the fact that this might change that.
+So I’d be interested in how people play together, how they meet, how they come together, how they express something which can be quite – your own mortality is not something you necessarily discuss with strangers, how can we create lightness about that?
 Or what are the ways that people reach out to each other and discuss it or physicalise it?
-Probably a lot of that week will be to do with meetings and coming togethers, and figuring out what it is to be able to share some of those quite difficult conversations and be in the space physically and support each other, whether there are frictions that maybe emerge between people, you know, senses of resolve: ‘No, I’m not going to – I’m not going to deal with it, I’m going to carry on doing this.’
+Probably a lot of that week will be to do with meetings and comings together, and figuring out what it is to be able to share some of those quite difficult conversations and be in the space physically and support each other, whether there are frictions that maybe emerge between people, you know, senses of resolve: ‘No, I’m not going to deal with it, I’m going to carry on doing this.’
 How does that sit next to someone who wants to sit in it?
 That’s an interesting tension if two people are wanting to deal with something differently in a space.
 I guess there might be a little bit of that.

 DR: Excellent!
 Okay, I hope it goes really well and that we are all back on track quite soon!